openjs-foundation/security-collab-space/secure-releases-v2.md

 **DO**

 * Transfer access tokens using end-to-end encrypted channels
-* Encrypt the file using GPG and then transferring using a non-E2EE method.
+* Encrypt the file using GPG and then transferring using an E2EE method

 *Safe Storage and Use of Access Tokens*